ctu-mrs/leader_follower_task/README.md

 ### How to close the simulation
 * Do not close the terminal window, the processes may remain running in the background.
 * Use the following key shorcut: press `ctrl + a`, then release and then press `k`.
+A popup window will ask you to confirm.
+Navigate to it and press `Enter` or hit `9` to confirm.
 This will close all the terminal tabs, which have been opened by the simulator
 * We strongly recommend using the key shortcut to kill every simulation, to prevent zombie processes ruining your future simulations.

 ## Implementation tips